veysiadn/ecat_control_ws/README.md

 ## Welcome to Veysi ADIN & Chunwoo Kim's ROS2 EtherCAT package.

-  This repository contains ROS2 and EtherCAT based control framework for our spine surgery robot project, but this implementation can be used with any robotic system with small modifications.Contains EtherCAT real-time thread with priority of 98.
+  This repository contains ROS2 and EtherCAT based control framework for our spine surgery robot project, but this implementation can be used with any robotic system with small modifications.
+Contains EtherCAT real-time thread with priority of 98.
 Software consists of four components (ROS2 nodes) :

 **• EtherCAT node:** Responsible for EtherCAT communication between master and slaves and publishes acquired feedback from slaves under /slave_feedback topic name in 1 kHz frequency.
 Additionally, subscribes to /controller topic, published from the control input node, / gui_buttons topic published from the GUI node, and /safety_info topic published from the safety node.
 Calculates target values for each motor and sends control commands to slaves via EtherCAT communication and publishes those values under the /master_commands topic.